domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 `name` is required, and the value is a string describing the name of a transition.

-`parameters` is optinal, and the value is a map having the following keys.
+`parameters` is optional, and the value is a map having the following keys.

 - `name`
 - `object`

 Here, `name` is required, and the value is a string describing the name of a parameter.
-`object` is requried, and the value is the name of an object type or a set variable.
+`object` is required, and the value is the name of an object type or a set variable.
 Similarly to `forall` in a condition, with `parameters`, for each object or an element in the set variable, one transition is defined.
 The object or the element can be accessed in expressions and conditions used in `preconditions`, `effect`, and `cost`.

 `preconditions` is optional, and the value is a list of conditions described in the same way as [`constraints`](#constraints).
-A transtion is applied only if all preconditions are satisfied by a state.
+A transition is applied only if all preconditions are satisfied by a state.

 `effect` is required, and the value is a map where a key is the name of a state variable, and a the value is an expression describing to which value the variable is updated.
 If the name of a state variable is not used as a key of the map, that variable is not updated.